Avengers Season 5, 2018-2109

 It felt inevitable that this would be the final season of the show, despite the continued popularity of the movies.
 MCU films released during this production period were Guardians 2, Spider-Man Homecoming, Ragnarok, and – yep – Black Panther.
 Infinity War arrived just as we were finishing up.
 Long before any of us saw it, the word from above was that they probably wouldn’t back a season 6 because they didn’t know who the Avengers would be after Infinity War.
 So for us, the suspense began at least a year before the movie came out.
 We all went to see it together and walked out thinking, “yeah, we DON’T know who the Avengers will be after this.”
 So the decision to end the show felt like the right one, regardless of its impact on our jobs.

 One other “downer” moment took place a few months before this when we all got the word that the show would be cut short.
 It was originally planned for the usual 26 episodes but suddenly it was going to end at 20.
 The writers argued that the story was too dense to finish that abruptly, and they bargained it up to 23.
 I don’t remember exactly why the cut was made, but I’m sure it had something to do with broadcast TV being gradually eclipsed by streaming services.
-Disney Plus was still over a year away, but the shift in production plans must have already been underway.
+Disney Plus was still over a year in the future, but the shift in production plans must have already been underway.

 Since I was directing all the even-numbered episodes (other directors took the odds), it lined me up to direct episode 26.
 I always savored that opportunity; I loved sinking my teeth into a big, noisy season finale.
 Now the last episode would go to another director.
 But as it turned out, I sort of DID get the finale.
 Episode 22 wrapped up the main story arc and 23 cleaned up the loose ends.
 We all wished it had gone to 26, but we wrung every possible ounce of energy and drama out of what we were given.
 No regerts.